7174Andy/cse15l-lab-reports/index.md

 First I had to copy and paste the `Server.java` file from lab 2 Github repository.
 Then, I had to compile the `Server.java` file before compiling `StringSever.java`.

+The code below is what I wrote for the `StringServer.java`.

 ```
 import java.io.IOException;
 import java.net.URI;